cassaundra/time-flo/README.md

 cargo run --release
 ```

-If the program does not function as expected with sound and notifications,
+If the program does not function as expected, please try compiling with
-please open an issue and try compiling with `--no-default-features`.
+`RUST_LOG=debug` environment variable set, and open an issue with the log
+included.
+If you do not mind using the program with limited functionality, you
+can also compile with `--no-default-features`.

 ## Development Docs